ankitdas09/ankitdas09/README.md

 - 👋 Hi, I’m Ankit Das, student at IIT Guwahati
 - 👀 I’m interested in web technologies and looking to learn about ML
 - 🌱 I’m currently learning Flutter and Dart
-- 🔤 I know Python, MySQL, Typescript, JavaScript and NodeJS
+- 🔤 I know Typescript, Golang, Python, JS, Node
 - 💞️ I’m looking to collaborate on webdev projects
 - 📫 How to reach me
 [LinkedIn](https://www.linkedin.com/in/ankit-das-614069229)